 Wendy O: “Go for it!
 Bring your talents from previous industries and help crypto grow.
 At the end of the day, mass adoption will not occur if we can not extend our message to the masses and the best way to do that is through those who can articulate the message to others.
 I believe women bring an interesting perspective to crypto and it’s extremely valuable to companies who want to expand.”

 Cynthia Huang: Run, don’t walk!
 Crypto presents a unique opportunity to work with people globally and be a part of a promising industry that has the potential to change the world.
 Because the industry is still so small and nascent, many of the people in the industry have close relationships and you have the opportunity to shape and be a part of it in a way that you can’t with established industries.

 At ZenLedger, we cherish diversity and believe that women can make a big positive impact on the blockchain and crypto industry.
-We are proud that 40% of our employees are women (in 5 major tech companies the ratio is 33.5%), including 25% in the leadership team (director and above), and 30% of tech roles (which is much higher than 21.5% average for 5 major tech companies).
+We are proud that 40% of our employees are women (in 5 major tech companies the ratio is 33.5%), including 25% in the leadership team (director and above), and 30% in tech roles (which is much higher than 21.5% average for 5 major tech companies).

-One thing that makes ZenLedger stand out from other companies in the space is its multicultural, inclusive and welcoming environment.
-For Kiran, the best part of her work at Zenledger is her co-workers.
-Men and women, they are all experts in what they do.
-“There is so much to learn from each and every person in the team which has really driven me towards self improvement,” – Kiran says.
+One thing that makes ZenLedger stand out from other companies in the space is its multicultural, inclusive, and welcoming environment.
+For Kiran, the best part of her work at ZenLedger is her co-workers.
+Men and women are all experts in what they do.
+“There is so much to learn from each and every person in the team which has really driven me towards self-improvement,” – Kiran says.

-We wanted to use this opportunity to congratulate all ladies in crypto space – crypto investors, professionals, leaders and enthusiasts on International Women’s Day and thank them for their contribution to the development of blockchain and crypto space!
+We wanted to use this opportunity to congratulate all ladies in the crypto space – crypto investors, professionals, leaders, and enthusiasts on International Women’s Day and thank them for their contribution to the development of blockchain and crypto space!